yuukiii/examples/kafka-connect-streams/README.md

 ## Prerequisites

-1. You have a Kafka cluster running at least one Kafka broker, Zookeeper, and Confluent Schema Registry.
+1. Use the Confluent CLI to start a Kafka cluster running at least one Kafka broker, Zookeeper, and Confluent Schema Registry.
 We assume that these services are started with the default settings.
-If you need help setting up the cluster, please consult the basic [Confluent Platform Quickstart](http://docs.confluent.io/current/quickstart.html) or [Confluent Platform on Docker Quickstart](http://docs.confluent.io/current/cp-docker-images/docs/quickstart.html).
+If you need help setting up the cluster, please consult the [Confluent Platform Quickstart](http://docs.confluent.io/current/quickstart.html).

 2. By default the `timeout` command is available on most Linux distributions but not Mac OS.
 This `timeout` command is used by the bash scripts to terminate consumer processes after a period of time.
 To install it on a Mac: